mkomlaetou/terraform-aws-rds-parameter-group/README.md

  * to only create a DB Cluster Parameter Group, set the "create_db_pg" variable to false.
  * if no value is provided for pg_info["description"], the Parameter Group description will be generated automatically.
  * parameter "apply_method" default value is "pending-reboot".
- * the end result of a Cluster Parameter Group is the merger of db_pg_parameters and cluster_pg_parameters values

 ## Requirements